bas080/furver/server.md

 "PATCH"
 ```

-Having access to a request allows for request specific features like sessions.
+Having access to a request object allows for request specific features like
+sessions.

+### withResponse

+If you wish to get access to the response object you can use the `withResponse`
+helper in a similar manner as the `withRequest` helper.

+> Yes, the withResponse documentation should be improved.